Fast-Track Family Reunification for Highly Skilled Workers in Germany: HR Toolkit 2025

 The fast-track family reunification process is designed for highly skilled workers with specific permits.
 Here’s who qualifies:

-• Family Members: Spouses and minor children (under 18) of the permit holder.
+• Family Members: Spouses and minor children (under 18) of the permit holder

-Process: How to Fast-Track Family Reunification (Familiennachzug)
+Process: How to Fast-Track Familiennachzug

 Supporting your employee through the Familiennachzug process involves a few clear steps:

-4. HR Tip: Leverage the fast-track pre-approval process by coordinating with local authorities and submitting employer documentation early.
+10. HR Tip: Leverage the fast-track pre-approval process by coordinating with local authorities and submitting employer documentation early.

 Requirements: What’s Needed for Approval?